mschmidtblaicher/mschmidtblaicher.github.io/index.md

 - Building and deploying a pricing algorithm for a multi-billion annual revenue product.
 - Leading a data science team for a large-scale migration that was completed on time with perfect precision.
 - Contributing to a fast and user-friendly [open-source GLM package](https://github.com/Quantco/glum).
-- Creating the [first high-frequency model of vaccine compliance](https://www.tandfonline.com/doi/full/10.1080/07350015.2019.1623045) and using it to assess the harmful effects of fake news, together with an amazing [supervisor/coauthor](https://reinhardhansen.github.io/).
+- Creating the [first high-frequency model of vaccine compliance](https://www.tandfonline.com/doi/full/10.1080/07350015.2019.1623045) and using it to assess the harmful effects of fake news.

 You can access my CV by following [this link](/cv/cv.pdf), which also contains my contact information.
 For information about working at QuantCo, please visit our [Notion site](https://quantco.notion.site/Job-Opportunities-at-QuantCo-7443e41846d14bb9bd1dc84743b629d0).

 I occasionaly add notes about interesting things in statistics or economics here.
-You can also find information about my previous academic activities.
+You can also find information about my previous academic activities with the amazing [Peter Hansen](https://reinhardhansen.github.io/).

 ## Posts